-Warburton Rail Trail Map.
+Warburton Rail Trail map with distances, elevation information, and town locations.
 Image Credit: Yarra Ranges Tourism

 I walked it in two sections in December 2019.
 I had just finished up with a big project at work, had the Christmas rush ahead of me and just around the corner, and I needed a day of kilometres and meditation.
 I needed something where I could establish a rhythm.
 Something which allowed me to drift off, deep in thought (or nothingness), without falling off a bluff.
 I contemplated a section of the Great Victorian Rail Trail which I had done in its entirety by bike a few years ago, but hoped for something a bit closer and accessible by public transport.